Storage device: floppy disk drive (FDD) and hard disk drive (HDD)

 Structure of HDD

-Platter is typically made using an aluminum, glass or ceramic substrate, 2 sides coated with magnetic and protective layer, mounted on the same shaft, consisting of many magnetic disks stacked on top of each other.
+The platter is typically made of aluminum, glass, or ceramic substrate with two sides coated in a magnetic and protective layer.
+It is mounted on the same shaft and consists of many magnetic disks stacked on top of each other.

-Control circuit transmited data between mainboard and HDD, control read/write operation, control rotation speed.
+The control circuit transmits data between the mainboard and HDD, controlling read/write operations as well as the rotation speed.

-Track is a circular strip of physical data blocks on platter.
+The track is a circular strip of physical data blocks on the platter.

 Landing Zone is the pause position of the read/write head.